erdc/AutoRoutePy/README.md

                        os.path.join(input_dir, 'elevation.dt2'),
                        '/path/to/DrainageLine.shp')
 ```
-Next, to connect the elevation DEM to to the stream network, you need to rasterize the
+Next, to connect the elevation DEM to the stream network, you need to rasterize the
 stream network based on the elevation DEM.
 ```python
 out_rasterized_streamfile = os.path.join(input_dir, 'rasterized_streamfile.tif')